caish-cloud/react-cookies-consent/README.md

 This component lives at the bottom of the screen, and will animate in (if chosen to) to alert the user of their ability to choose their cookie preferences.

-The best place to put this is at the root of your project, such as your providers file, `App.js`, or `layout.js` (for Next.js developers).
-This is because we want this alert to display on any page the user navigates to if not the home page.
+The best place to put this is at the root of your project, such as your providers file, `App.js`, or just somewhere that the user will hit no matter what page they go to.
+This is because we want this alert to display on any page the user navigates to if not the home page for compliance reasons.
+If this is not what you need, feel free to put it anywhere!

 #### Light Theme